-Remember it is better to avoid certain materials than to be sorry after damage has been incurred.
-Some people may use a dishwasher on those items but they should always do so with knowledge of what damages they might incur.
+For a number of reasons, some goods should be hand washed rather than cleaned in a dishwashing machine.
+We don’t want to cause any dishwashing harm in the process.
+Moreover, the technique may result in damage to the cookware.
+Some people may use a dishwasher on those items, but they should always do so with knowledge of the damages they might incur.
 Always know what you are getting yourself into.
-So why not cut yourself future repair or replacement costs by avoiding the following items?
+So why not cut yourself some future repair or replacement costs by avoiding the following items?

 1. Nonstick pans